Abrumet manages the data sharing platform between healthcare actors in the Brussels Region, called the Brussels Health Network.

 - Open up the reflection on and consultation in e-health

-- Promote innovative and scalable solutions
+- Promote innovative and evolving solutions for sharing health data

 Together we will succeed in making this national public project a platform designed to promote and support the exchange of health data by and between all healthcare professionals for the patients who are at the heart of the system.

 The Association Bruxelloise de Télématique Médicale (Abrumet for short) was created in 2005.
-It is the only non-profit association to date, to bring together all the Brussels hospitals (private, public, university and psychiatric) with the associations of general medicine, the Fédération des Associations de Médecins Généralistes Bruxellois (FAMGB) (Federation of Associations of Brussels General Practitioners) and the Brusselse Huisartsenkring (BHAK) [Brussels Association of General Practitioners] which are the founding members.
+It is the only non-profit association to date, to bring together all the Brussels hospitals (private, public, university and psychiatric) with the associations of general medicine, the Fédération des Associations de Médecins Généralistes Bruxellois (FAMGB) (Federation of Associations of Brussels General Practitioners) and the Brusselse Huiszorgverstrekkerskring (BHAK) [Brussels Association of General Practitioners] which are the founding members.